convertigo/c8oprj-lib-weglot/readme.md

 #### InstallWeglot

-This Shared Action must be invoked in your app to initilize Weglot
+This Shared Action must be invoked in your app to initialize Weglot